-Recently updated on July 23rd, 2024 at 06:35 am
+Recently updated on January 8th, 2026 at 10:44 am

 Premature aging refers to the occurrence of age-related changes and symptoms at an earlier stage than expected.
 It is the condition when one’s physical appearance seems older than one’s chronological age.
 Common indicators of premature aging include skin alterations such as wrinkles, age spots, dryness, diminished skin elasticity, hyperpigmentation in the chest area, and drooping.
-Did you know that early skin ageing was seen in 83% of the subjects, and it became more severe beyond the age of 30?

 In and of itself, aging is not a sickness.
 Aging, however, is the main risk factor for the onset of several serious chronic illnesses.
 Moreover, aging seems to be accelerated by a number of disorders, resulting in decreased quality of life and functional decreases.